Aftaputra/Microscope-OF/README.md

     * `npm install`
     * `npm run build`

-## Formatting and linting
+## Formatting, linting, and tests

+### Tl;dr

+**Before committing**

+Run `poetry run poe format`

+Auto-formats the code

+**Before submitting a merge request/merging**

+Run `poetry run poe check`

+Formats code, lints, runs static analysis, and runs unit tests.
+### Details

-We use 3 main code analysis and formatting libraries in this project. **Please run all of these before submitting a merge request.**
+We use several code analysis and formatting libraries in this project. **Please run all of these before submitting a merge request.**

 Our CI will check each of these automatically, so ensuring they pass locally will save you time.

 * **Black** - Code formatting with minimal configuration.
   * While sometimes it's not perfect, its fine 90% of the time and prevents arguments about formatting.
   * Automatically formats your code
+  * `poetry run poe black`
+* **Pylint** - Static code analysis
+  * Analyses your code, failing if issues are detected.
+  * We've disabled some less severe warnings, so _if anything fails your merge request will be blocked_
+  * `poetry run poe pylint`
+* **Mypy** - Type checking
+  * Analyses your type hints and annotations to flag up potential bugs
+  * Where possible, use type hints in your code.
+Even if dependencies don't support it, it'll help identify issues.
+  * `poetry run poe mypy`
+* **Pytest** - Unit testing
+  * While unit testing is of limited use due to our dependence on real hardware, some simple isolated functions can (and should) be unit tested.
-  * `poetry run black .`
+  * `poetry run poe test`

+Though not in the CI, our `format` script also runs isort:

 * **Isort** - Import sorting
   * Automatically organises your imports to stop things getting out of hand
   * `poetry run isort .`
-* **Pylint** - Static code analysis
-  * Analyses your code, failing if issues are detected.
-  * We've disabled some less severe warnings, so _if anything fails your merge request will be blocked_
-  * `poetry run pylint openflexure_microscope`

-### Pre-commit hooks

-We support pre-commit hooks to run code formatting before committing to the codebase.

-The simplest way to ensure this works is to install pre-commits into your current Python environment:

-* `pip3 install pre-commit`
-* `pre-commit install`

-To run pre-commit analysis manually, you can run `pre-commit run`.

 ## Build-system